Rosie (Rosé album): Promotion and release

 On 11 February 2024, in celebration of her 27th birthday, Rosé teased the release of her new solo music, previewing a snippet of her upcoming song "Vampirehollie" on her then newly opened Instagram broadcast channel.
 On 27 September, after announcing her signed deal with Atlantic Records, she introduced a new Instagram account (@vampirehollie), naming it after the unreleased track.
 Shortly thereafter, on 1 October, Rosé announced that her first studio album would be named Rosie.
 The announcement was accompanied by a post of the album cover, which depicts a close up of the singer lying down with blonde curls.
 The album tracklist was revealed on 25 November 2024.
 Rosie was released on 6 December 2024; it was made available in more than 15 physical variants across CD and vinyl formats, each containing collectibles with some being randomised.
 Limited vinyl editions of Rosie containing the exclusive bonus track "Vampirehollie" were also released, as well as limited digital editions containing "Vampirehollie" and the live performance version of "Number One Girl" from KBS's The Seasons.

 Throughout the months leading up to and after Rosies release, Rosé promoted her album in the United States by guesting in various interviews, online talk shows, and podcasts, including appearances in Vogues Now Serving and Life in Looks, BuzzFeed's Puppy Interview, Vanity Fairs Lie Detector Test, Hot Ones, and Therapuss with Jake Shane.
-Additionally, she conducted radio interviews with Sirius XM, iHeartRadio, Elvis Duran and the Morning Show, and On Air with Ryan Seacrest alongside its adjunct program American Top 40, which she guest-hosted.
+Additionally, she conducted radio interviews with SiriusXM, iHeartRadio, Elvis Duran and the Morning Show, and On Air with Ryan Seacrest alongside its adjunct program American Top 40, which she guest-hosted.
 She also discussed the album's conception alongside her experiences as a solo artist in interviews with The New York Times and Apple Music 1's The Zane Lowe Show, as well as on a magazine feature in Paper.
 Internationally, she was featured in magazine cover stories with i-D, which was released under a limited edition print zine, GQ Korea, The Cut, Vanity Fair Italia, W China, and Dazed.
 Following the album's release, Rosé appeared on The Tonight Show Starring Jimmy Fallon and The Kelly Clarkson Show.